Pediatric Cystic Fibrosis

 Pediatric cystic fibrosis diagnosis and screening

-If the newborn screen comes back positive for possible cystic fibrosis, a sweat chloride test is done to either rule out or confirm a diagnosis.
-The sweat test will measure the amount of salt in a child’s sweat.
+If the newborn screen comes back positive for one of the about 350 possible cystic fibrosis mutations, a sweat chloride test is done to either rule out or confirm a diagnosis.
+The sweat test will measure the amount of salt in a child's sweat.
 This is often the only test that is needed for diagnosis.
 However, your child may also have stool evaluation tests to check for absorption of fat, or DNA tests to confirm diagnosis, if needed.

 Pediatric cystic fibrosis treatment